-ILLNESS DURING THE SCHOOL DAY
+ILLNESS OR INJURY DURING THE SCHOOL DAY

 If your child becomes ill during the school day, then they must report to the school's medical room.
 The school medic will make an assessment and if required she will contact the parent/caregiver to organise a pickup from school.
 Students are not allowed to directly phone or text home.
-Parent/Caregivers are required to come into the medical Centre via the College Main Reception and sign the student out.
+If you are asked to collect your child Parent/Caregivers are required to act with urgency and come into the Medical Centre via the College Main Reception.